vicenterusso/consolation/README.md

 ## Compatibility

-Supports Unity 4 and 5.
+Supports Unity 5.x.
 It hasn't been tested on all the platforms that Unity supports but it probably works on most.